TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

       ],
    ]);

-The ``_exposeClassName`` is similar to the objectIdentifier one, but the class name is added to the JSON object output, for example (summarized):
+The ``_exposeClassName`` is similar to the `objectIdentifier` one, but the class name is added to the JSON object output, for example (summarized):
 ``{"customer":{"firstName":"John","__class":"Acme\Foo\Domain\Model\Customer"}}``

 The other option is ``EXPOSE_CLASSNAME_UNQUALIFIED`` which only will give the last part of the class without the namespace, for example (summarized):
 ``{"customer":{"firstName":"John","__class":"Customer"}}``
-This might be of interest to not provide information about the package or domain structure behind.
+This might be of interest to not provide information about the package or domain structure behind it.